mgreenberry/Waste-Not-Want-Not/README.md

 [Back to content](#table-of-contents)
 ## Author information
 Michael Greenberry is the creator and owner of this website.
-This is a Interactive Frontend Development Milstone Project website created as part of a Full Stack Software Development in Code Institute by [Michael Greenberry](https://www.linkedin.com/in/michael-greenberry-637299108/).
+This is a MS3 Milstone Project website created as part of a Full Stack Software Development in Code Institute by [Michael Greenberry](https://www.linkedin.com/in/michael-greenberry-637299108/).

 [Back to content](#table-of-contents)